Princess Theatre

 60604

-The Beaux-Arts style facade was elegantly neo-classical, faced in brilliant white terra cotta with a red Spanish tile roof.
+The Beaux-Arts style facade was elegantly Neo-Classical, faced in brilliant white terra cotta with a red Spanish tile roof.
 Four two-story Corinthian-style columns supported a pediment.
-The theater could originally seat 900.
+The theatre could originally seat 900.

-The Princess was one of the premier legitimate houses in Chicago when it opened, and for its first decade or so continued on as a legitimate theater, before turning to vaudeville and movies.
-By the end of the 1920’s, it was solely a movie theater, and remained so until closing in 1937.
+The Princess Theatre was one of the premier legitimate houses in Chicago when it opened, and for its first decade or so continued on as a legitimate theatre, before turning to vaudeville and movies.
+By the end of the 1920’s, it was solely a movie theatre, and remained so until closing in 1937.

-This gem of early 20th century theater architecture in Chicago was, sadly, razed in 1941 to make way for a parking lot.
+This gem of early-20th century theatre architecture in Chicago was, sadly, razed in 1941 to make way for a parking lot.
+Since 1991, the Metcalfe Federal Building has stood on this site.

 sorry, corrected link: